“Education is the most powerful weapon which you can use to change the world.” ~Nelson Mandela

 **For information on the efficacy of distance learning vs. face-to-face learning, the U.S. Department of Education has made available The Meta-analysis and Review of Online Learning Studies.

-Additional Sources of Free Courses:
+Additional Sources of Free & Inexpensive Course Providers:

 Brad Waters MSW, LCSW provides career-life coaching and consultation to clients internationally via phone and Skype.
 He helps people explore career direction and take action on career transitions.
 Brad holds a Master's degree in social work from the University of Michigan and Master's certification in Holistic Health Care from Western Michigan University.
 Brad is also a personal development writer whose books are available on Amazon and BradWatersMSW.com